How do I get a Dixie Willow kitten?

 The simple answer is “no”.
 Keep in mind that while our Ragdolls are strictly a hobby, they are also an integral part of our home.
 We have work, family, and other obligations just like you do and having an open-door policy isn’t practical.
 In today’s world, it’s also not safe.
 Would you welcome into your home people you don’t know who found you online?

 We certainly understand that many people haven’t ever met a Ragdoll in person and are fascinated with this wonderful breed.
 Since several of our cats are therapy animals and/or actors, we often take them to local stores, parks, events, etc. in order to acclimate them to unusual sights and sounds.
 So if you’d like to meet a Ragdoll cat or older kitten, we can easily arrange a public meeting during one of our regular outings.

 If you don’t live near enough for a public meeting, we may be able to meet you at a cat show.
 There are shows in Nashville, Knoxville, Atlanta, Birmingham, the Carolinas and various other places.
 Feel free to contact us to see if we are planning to attend a show in your area.

 What if something changes later on and I can’t keep my Ragdoll?

 Occasionally, life throws you a curve ball and heart-breaking decisions have to be made.
 We understand that.
 At any point in the future, if you find that you cannot continue to care for your Dixie Willow Ragdoll we want to be notified.
 We will help in whatever way you prefer and won’t pass judgment.
 Ultimately, we all just want what’s best for your kitty.
 This has happened a few times in the past and we’ve done everything from putting the families in touch with each other and the process happening entirely between them…to taking a cat back into our home for a period of time until a perfect home for him came along.
-We often have a short list of people interested in adopting an older Ragdoll so can help check out a potential home and be sure it’s a good fit.
+We often have a short list of people interested in adopting an older Ragdoll so may already have a perfect home waiting.